dillingham/nova-ajax-select/readme.md

 In the above example, we say `company` is the parent.

-When selected, the `{company}` paramter will equal the company field value.
+When Company is selected, the `{company}` paramter will equal the company field value.

 ### Response Format